 The resort has a kids' club to keep younger guests entertained, and there are two children’s pools.
 The wide range of facilities and activities on offer here makes this a great resort for families.
 All accommodation options can fit at least two adults and one child, with interconnecting rooms also available.

 For a special experience, try 'Spa under the Stars', an open-air massage for couples that allows you to be pampered while picking out the constellations, and is topped off with champagne and chocolate-dipped fruit.

 The resort presents endless activity options to suit all tastes, from water sports such as canoeing, wakeboarding, parasailing and jet skiing, to snorkeling and diving lessons, wine tasting, cocktail mixing classes and painting with a Maldivian artist.

 Further facilities on site include two swimming pools in addition to the children’s pools, a gym, three floodlit tennis courts, volleyball, ping pong, snooker, air hockey, board games, a DVD library and an orchid nursery.

 Environmental and social responsibility

-Kurumba supports the Kudhakudhinge Hiyaa Orphanage in Villingili by regularly donating money and equipment, such as furniture and TVs.
+Kurumba supports the Kudakudhinge Hiyaa Orphanage in Villingili by regularly donating money and equipment, such as furniture and TVs.
 It also has a number of measures in place to help reduce its impact on the environment, including recycling, reusing garden waste using a mulcher, composting food waste, investing in solar water heating systems and using LED lighting in high-use areas.

 Kurumba's spa, the Veli Spa, is set among the tropical gardens of the island.
 Its contemporary styling and stone and wood construction lend it a calming air, perfect for relaxing with a massage or treatment.